stencila/encoda/src/codecs/nw/README.md

 @
 ```

-> 💬 Note: Currently, this explicit declaration of a dependency between `CodeChunk`s is stored in the `meta.depends` property by may be promoted to `depends` pending forthcoming work on enabling dependency analysis and reactivity in Stencila documents.
+Currently, this explicit declaration of a dependency between `CodeChunk`s is not supported pending forthcoming work on enabling dependency analysis and reactivity in Stencila documents.

 ## Installing Noweb